gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---

-## 06-traffic-gen: HybridGenerator: Returning and Configuring
+## 06-traffic-gen: `HybridGenerator`: Returning and Beginning Configuration

 We're almost done with this file!